Dermot Murnaghan: Journalism career

-BBC News

 From September 2002 to December 2007, Murnaghan was a main presenter of BBC Breakfast, replacing Jeremy Bowen.
-He presented the show alongside Sophie Raworth, Natasha Kaplinsky, Kate Silverton, Sian Williams and Susanna Reid.
-He was also a regular stand-in on the BBC Six O'Clock News and BBC Ten O'Clock News and co-presented the BBC News at Six on Fridays from September 2003 to summer 2007 alongside Sian Williams.
-His presenting style was lampooned in the impersonation sketch show Dead Ringers by Jon Culshaw, his widely spaced legs on the presenting couch mocked with the phrase "I'm Dermot Murnaghan, watch my crotch follow you round the room."
+He presented the show alongside Sophie Raworth, Natasha Kaplinsky, Kate Silverton, Sian Williams, and Susanna Reid.
+He co-presented BBC Breakfast from Monday to Thursday, as well as regularly fronting national BBC news bulletins, until December 2007 when he left to move to Sky News.

-Whilst at the BBC, he co-presented BBC Two's Treasure Hunt (2002–2003), a revival of an earlier format on Channel 4 alongside Suzi Perry.
-He co-presented BBC Breakfast from Monday to Thursday as well as regularly fronting national BBC news bulletins until December 2007.

-Sky News

 In October 2007, it was announced that Murnaghan would be leaving the BBC for Sky News.
-Murnaghan became the second news presenter to depart the corporation in the same month – Natasha Kaplinsky also left to join Five News, produced by Sky.
-His last time presenting Breakfast was 20 December 2007.
+He became the second news presenter to depart the corporation in the same month; Natasha Kaplinsky also left to join Five News, produced by Sky.
+His final edition of Breakfast aired on 20 December 2007.

-From January 2011 until December 2016, Murnaghan presented his own show entitled Murnaghan on Sky News that aired on Sunday mornings from 10 am until 12 noon.
-Since September 2016, he has presented Sky News Tonight from Monday to Thursday.
-For the 2019 general election Murnaghan hosted Sky News' overnight coverage, entitled The Brexit Election.
+From January 2011 until December 2016, Murnaghan presented his own show, Murnaghan, on Sky News.
+It aired on Sunday mornings from 10 am until 12 noon.
+He began presenting Sky News Tonight from Monday to Thursday in September 2016.
+For the 2019 general election, Murnaghan hosted Sky News' overnight coverage, entitled The Brexit Election.

-On the 8 September 2022, Murnaghan announced the death of Queen Elizabeth II, presenting the afternoon rolling news coverage following an announcement from Buckingham Palace earlier in the day as Sky News was the first television news organisation to report her death.
+Murnaghan announced the death of Queen Elizabeth II on Sky News on 8 September 2022 and then presented the funeral coverage with Anna Botting.
+In February 2023, he left Sky News after 16 years.

 Presenting

-Murnaghan presented the BBC Two daytime show Eggheads from 2003 until 2014, as well as its short-lived spin-off series Are You an Egghead? in 2008 and 2009.
-Following his move to Sky News, he shared this role with Jeremy Vine, who subsequently became the sole presenter in series 16.
-Murnaghan has guest presented reports for different travel shows including ITV's Wish You Were Here...? and BBC One's rival programme Holiday.
-He has made cameos as a newsreader in the 2004 film Wimbledon, Absolute Power and Midnight Man.
+Murnaghan co-presented BBC Two's Treasure Hunt (2002–2003), a revival of an earlier format on Channel 4 alongside Suzi Perry, he also presented the BBC Two daytime show Eggheads from 2003 until 2014, as well as its short-lived spin-off series Are You an Egghead? in 2008 and 2009.
+Following his move to Sky News, he shared the Eggheads role with Jeremy Vine, who subsequently became the sole presenter in series 16.
+Murnaghan guest presented reports for different travel shows including ITV's Wish You Were Here...? and BBC One's rival programme Holiday.
+He made a cameo as a newsreader in the 2004 film Wimbledon.

-Controversies

-Tabloid pictures

-In 2012, Murnaghan was the subject of gossip after tabloid pictures emerged of him kissing Sky make-up artist Camilla Tew in a London park.